OfflineIMAP/imapfw/README.md

 It comes with pre-configured actions requiring to write few to no Python code at all.
-For more control, a dedicated API allows to redefine the key parts of the frame in one file (called the rascal).
-Also, the more experienced users might rather directly import one or more modules and use them to write a full
-software: imapfw was written with *separation of concerns* in mind.
+For more control, a dedicated API allows to redefine the key parts of the frame in one file (called the *rascal*).
+Also, more experienced users might rather directly import one or more modules and use them to write a full software (using the framework as a "master-library"): imapfw is written with **separation of concerns** in mind.

 The choice of the level of control is left to the user.